 For instance, the agencies may increase to $8 billion from $100 million a threshold for when a company’s aggregate gross notional value of transactions should require dealer registration, according to two people briefed on the rule.
 They spoke on condition of anonymity because the rule isn’t yet public.

 The minimum threshold was opposed by smaller banks and commercial energy and agricultural firms for being too restrictive.
 Americans for Financial Reform, a group including the AFL-CIO and other labor unions, opposed the shift and said it could allow significant market participants to avoid registration.

 The CFTC has also come under pressure from regional banks and other regulators to widen an exemption for insured depository institutions that have swaps in conjunction with loans.
 Regions Financial Corp.
-(RF), M&T Bank Corp.
-(MTB) and Capital One Financial Corp.
-(COF) urged the agency in letters and meetings to expand the proposed exclusion.
+(RF:US), M&T Bank Corp.
+(MTB:US) and Capital One Financial Corp.
+(COF:US) urged the agency in letters and meetings to expand the proposed exclusion.
 The CFTC had proposed to require that the swaps be connected to the financial terms of the loan, such as a principal amount or interest rate.
 The agency also sought comment on whether the swap should be required contemporaneously with the loan.